-Databases store information and its contents can be everything from product catalogs to repositories of customer information.
+Databases store information, and its contents can be everything from product catalogs to repositories of customer information.
 For information to be easy to access, use and understand, database management systems are required.
-Database management systems can help sort information as well as link databases to each other and provide reports about changes and trends in the information in databases.
+Database management systems can help sort information, link databases to each other, and provide reports about changes and trends in the information in databases.

 In this post, we'll go over some of the most popular databases currently used and outline the pros and cons of each.